Ira Aldridge, Shakespearean actor

 At the time, a common theatre tradition was for actors to take the name or surname of other, more popular actors.
 Thus Ira Aldridge was known for a time as F. W. Keene Aldridge, taking the name Keene from the very popular British actor, Edmund Kean.

 Aldridge's career through the 1820s progressed well.
-He soon was receiving top billing in plays, including the title role of Othello.
+He soon was receiving top billing in plays, including the title role in Othello.
 He also played in other Shakespearean plays, such as King Lear, Macbeth and The Merchant of Venice.

 From the late 1820s and through the 1830s, Aldridge's acting career took him beyond London.
 In 1828, he toured throughout England with a tour of Ireland following in 1831.

-In 1852, Aldridge began a tour of Europe in Brussels, Belgium.
 Throughout the 1850s and 1860s, his tours brought him to France, Serbia, Switzerland Poland, Prussia and Russia.
 He received many awards and accolades, including the Prussian Gold Medal for Arts and Sciences from King Frederick, the Golden Cross of Leopold from the Czar of Russia, and the Maltese Cross from Berne, Switzerland.

 Throughout his career, Aldridge was known for speaking directly to audiences, particularly on closing nights, about a variety of social issues.
-In particular, he spoke often about the Abolition of slavery in the United States and beyond.
+In particular, he spoke often about the abolition of slavery in the United States and beyond.

-In 1825, Aldridge had married Margaret Gill, an English woman, in London.
+In 1825, Aldridge married Margaret Gill, an English woman, in London.
 They were married for nearly 40 years until her death in 1864.
 In 1865, Aldridge married again to Swedish Amanda von Brandt.
-However, this marriage was short-lived, as Aldridge died in 1867, in Łódź, Poland, having completed a 70-city tour of France.
+However, this marriage was short-lived, as Aldridge died in 1867, in Łódź, Poland, shortly after having completed a 70-city tour of France.